solyarisoftware/WeBAD/README.md

 unmutemic                                                                     mutemic
 ```

 ## Recording modes

 On the basis of the microphone / hardware configuration available,
 there are some different possible ways to record speech:

-- Using an external microphone, bound to a push-to-talk hardware button
+- Using an external microphone, bound to a push-to-talk hardware push-button

   In this scenario, the continuous mode could be substituted by a push-to-talk experience,
-  where user has to push a real button every time he want to submit a speech,
+  where user has to press a real push-button every time he want to submit a speech,
   releasing the button when he explicitly want to terminate recording.
   To accomplish this case we use two different events: